 All website pages are delivered through secure http.
 Files in the download area are also transmitted through secure http.
 For more information about the secure http protocol please refer to your browser documentation.

 The MID messages for MFIs (daily data) and institutions subject to minimum reserve requirements contain a digital signature which is used to validate the authenticity of the sender (ECB) and to ensure that the message has not been altered after its creation.
-Further details regarding the usage of a digital signature and how to verify it are explained in detail in the Integration guide of MID.
+Further details regarding the usage of a digital signature and how to verify it are explained in detail in the MID Catalogue of services and integration guide.